 If you notice any of these issues before the end of your lease, you need to get them fixed to a professional standard by an approved mechanic.

-If the repair work is done poorly, you’ll face end of lease penalty charges.
+If the lease car repair work is done poorly, you’ll face end of lease penalty charges.
 Things to watch out for are flaking paint, paint contamination, preparation marks, poorly matched paint and a rippled finish.

 Minor areas of chipping, including the door edge are acceptable under the BVRLA fair wear and tear guide.
 However, if the chipped area requires the whole panel, bumper or trim to be repaired or repainted, the damage will not be accepted.